Skip to main content

 How many times can I purchase a base apprentice license?

-You can purchase a base apprentice license for up to two license years before you must successfully complete a hunter safety course and purchase a regular base license.
+You can purchase a base apprentice license for up to two license years before you must successfully complete a hunter education course and purchase a regular base license.

 I am an apprentice hunter.
 Can I hunt by myself?